Last Updated on

 So where exactly does local SEO come into the picture?

 So, now you understand some of the benefits of local SEO – but why would you employ local SEO when there are other types of effective digital marketing that you could use (such as email marketing and social media marketing)?
-The downside of email marketing is that some of the emails sent may go to spam especially if it is not targeted to the right people.
-While social media is an effective way to reach your target market online, search engines like Google, Yahoo, and Bing are still the primary source of traffic.
-Search engines serve millions of users per day looking for answers to their questions or for solutions to their problems.
-This makes local (or organic) SEO more important than any other digital form of marketing when it comes to driving traffic to your site.
+Don’t get me wrong, email marketing is good and can be very effective – however, the downside of email marketing is that some of the emails sent may go to spam if they’re not targeted to the right people.
+And, while social media is an effective way to reach your target market online, search engines like Google, Yahoo, and Bing are still the primary source of traffic.
+Search engines serve millions of users per day who are looking for answers to their questions or for solutions to their problems.
+This makes SEO more important than any other digital form of marketing when it comes to driving traffic to your site.

 How can Medical Practices Attract New Patients Using Local SEO?